cardano-foundation/CIPs/CIP-1694/README.md

 We have grouped the protocol parameter changes by type, allowing different thresholds to be set for each group.

-We are not, however, restricting each protocol parameter governance action to be contained within one group.
+> **Note**
+> A single governance action may contain changes to protocol parameters from different groups.
-In case where a governance action carries updates for multiple parameters from different groups, the maximum threshold of all the groups involved will apply to any given such governance action.
+> Where a governance action changes multiple parameters from different groups,
+> then the maximum threshold of any of these groups will apply.

 The _network_,  _economic_ and _technical_ parameter groups collect existing protocol parameters that were introduced during the Shelley, Alonzo and Babbage eras.
 In addition, we introduce a new _governance_ group that is specific to the new governance parameters that will be introduced by CIP-1694.